About Us

 The Center on Law and Finance has two primary objectives.
 The first is to advance the research and understanding of how law interacts with—and shapes—financial systems.
 It does this by supporting conferences, speakers, academic programming, and research on law and finance.
 The second objective is to connect our research concretely to the real world.
 Continuing the Law School’s commitment to the practical application of legal theory, the Center holds events that foster a meaningful dialogue between academics and practitioners.

-Our first annual report outlines our goals and objectives, summarizes the many events we held from 2020 to 2022, and looks ahead to the events we are planning in the near future.
+Our annual report outlines our goals and objectives, summarizes the many events we held from 2022 to 2023, and looks ahead to the events we are planning in the near future.

 Anthony Casey, "Chapter 11’s Renegotiation Framework and the Purpose of Corporate Bankruptcy," Columbia Law Review, Forthcoming.